If you are ready to ditch the A/C car transfer or comfortable flight journey, then we have the perfect list of 20 offbeat ways to travel across India.

 Cycling in Pondicherry & Coorg

-Cycling is not only a sustainable form of transport but also is the best way one can travel in colourful little alleys and streets of old Pondicherry and Goa.
-There are a number of cycle tours that one can take through different areas that allow to open a new facet of the cities in a more environmentally friendly way.
+Cycling is not only a sustainable form of transport but also is the best way one can travel in colorful little alleys and streets of old Pondicherry and Goa.
+There are a number of cycle tours that one can take through different areas that allow opening a new facet of the cities in a more environmentally friendly way.

 Scooter ride in Kochi & Goa

-The best way to explore Fort Kochi and the neighbouring islands is by hiring a bike for a day.
-Bike are not only a cheaper option to travel, but also give the freedom to travel in smaller lanes of the old city and colourful villages around the backwaters off Kochi.
+The best way to explore Fort Kochi and the neighboring islands is by hiring a bike for a day.
+The bike is not only a cheaper option to travel, but also give the freedom to travel in smaller lanes of the old city and colorful villages around the backwaters of Kochi.

 Rowing boat ride in Sattal, Uttarakhand